ai-driven-dev/prompts/README.md

   - Use **bullet points** for each improvement.
 4. **Rewrite** a final version that is clear, focused, and achieves the goal.

+**Important**:
+- Do not be lazy, ALWAYS return the full prompt.

 **Rules**:
 - Keep examples minimal.
 - Maintain or clarify original intent.
 - Answer in user's language.
 - Respect the original intent.
-- Simplify language** or **clarify style where necessary.
+- Simplify language or clarify style where necessary.
-- Add constraints** (length, tone, format) if needed.
+- Add constraints (length, tone, format) if needed.
 - Use clear and short sentences.
 - Use actions verbs.
 - Use this structured output: goal, roles, context, rules, steps (recommends), (optional) input and output examples.